 Further down you'll discover North Dakota's finest quality colleges and universities for Agricultural Economics & Business degree programs for the money.
 In 2016 74 Agricultural Economics & Business undergraduate students graduated with bachelor degrees from colleges and universities in North Dakota.
 These grads will earn an average salary of $39,547, starting out.
 Mid-career, the average salary increases to $74,010.

 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

 It is hard to beat North Dakota State University - Main Campus if you want to study Agricultural Economics & Business.
 The setting in a major urban center is wonderful for young people seeking out considerable possibilities for social networking, adventure, and discovery.

-With 97.2% of the educators being full time, students are sure to get plenty of face time with teachers.Is safety on campus a concern?
-You will be happy to know that this school is known for a low crime rate.
-In what areas is North Dakota State University doing the best?
-Check out all the school rankings.
+With 97.2% of the educators being full time, students are sure to get plenty of face time with teachers.Close to 80.0% of first-year students return to this school for their following year.
+Find all of the essential details on North Dakota State University by checking out their scorecard.